tychonievich/kytos/README.md

 Write a tester to do this for you and run the tester.
-Experience with [archimedes](https://github.com/tychonievich/archimedes) taught us that testers with input sometimes want to be quite nuanced, enumating a prompt-reply tty or the like, and that eager stdin readers in some default runtimes make this less than obviously portable.
+Experience with [archimedes](https://github.com/tychonievich/archimedes) taught us that testers with input sometimes want to be quite nuanced, emulating a prompt-reply tty or the like, and that eager `stdin` readers in some default runtimes make this less than obviously portable.

 Consider using [`expect`](https://www.nist.gov/services-resources/software/expect)